England & Wales Fire Legislation

 • Responsible person(s) will be responsible for fire safety.
 They must conduct a fire risk assessment regardless of the size of the risk.

-• The identified responsible person(s) would take full corporate liability.
+• The identified responsible person(s).

 • Extended scope of consideration now to include property safety, fire fighter safety and the environment around the site.
 The responsible person(s) would have a duty to protect all risks.